locationtech/geomesa/docs/user/filesystem/partition_schemes.rst

 **Configuration:**

 * ``z2-resolution`` - The number of bits of precision to use for z indexing.
-Must be a power of 2.
+Must be a multiple of 2.

 The Z2 scheme uses a Z2 space-filling curve, and can only be used with Point-type geometries.
 Instead of specifying the resolution as a configuration option, it may be specified in the name, as ``z2-<n>bits``, where ``<n>`` is